What’s The Best Way To Learn To Code?

 What is the best place to learn to code online?

-Like we said at the beginning, it really does depend on your own situation and needs.
+Like I said at the beginning, the best option for you really does depend on your own situation and needs.

-If you’re still on the fence about the best route for you or if you simply jumped ahead and want to know the basic pros and cons, then here are the tl;dr comparisons:
+If you’re still on the fence about the best route, or if you simply jumped ahead and want to know the basic pros and cons, then here are the tl;dr comparisons:

 So what are you waiting for?
 Start learning to code today!